Getting Ready for Arrival

 When you have received and activated your SSO details, you would need to use these to log in to Student Self Service and register for the forthcoming academic year by verifying your details (from 1st September 2020).
 Full instructions can be found here.
 Please ensure that you have completed this step before you arrive in Oxford.

 Please read the College Handbook in advance of your arrival at the College.
 The handbook is referenced extensively in the College Contract, which you will be asked to read and sign following your arrival.

 You will be emailed a College Registration Form in late summer.
-Please return your completed form to the Registry Administrator as soon as possible.

 Health, NHS & College Doctor Surgery

 The University offers guidance on the vaccinations you should have before arriving in Oxford.
 In addition, the College Nurse recommends that you are up to date with Diptheria, Tetanus and Polio vaccinations before arriving.
 It is extremely important that you arrange to receive vaccinations early enough to allow sufficient time to acquire immunity before you arrive in Oxford.
 Students from some countries will also be required to receive tuberculosis screening before starting their course - relevant countries are listed here for information.